The Book Review

-The Book Review is a peer-reviewed academic journal covering reviews for books of various subjects.
+The Book Review is an Indian peer-reviewed academic journal covering reviews for books of various subjects.
 Regarded as India's first English-language review journal, it was founded in January 1976 by Chitra Narayanan, Uma Iyengar, and Chandra Chari; the latter two are the editor-in-chiefs.
 In 1985, the journal was ceased from publication but was revived two years later.